Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 These are the combinations I've seen work best across different team sizes:

-Enterprise stack ($50K+/yr): PitchBook + ZoomInfo + CB Insights + Peony for deal rooms with e-signatures
+Enterprise stack ($50K+/yr): PitchBook + ZoomInfo + CB Insights + Peony Business ($40/admin/mo) for data rooms with e-signatures and AI redaction

 For a deeper look at tools beyond company research — CRM, fund admin, LP reporting, and portfolio management — see our VC software guide.